The Ricki Lake Show (2012 talk show): History and timeline

 In November 2011, The Ricki Lake Show was sold to stations across the United States, and other countries.
 Though the show was picked up by some stations, the producers were officially waiting for a launch group, with Fox and/or NBC being a possibility.
 According to the industry trade TVNewsCheck, "many syndication observers say NBC stations and Fox stations may end up cherry-picking Jeff Probst and Ricki Lake in large TV markets".
-(Survivor host Probst debuted his daytime talk show in September 2012.)
+(Survivor host Probst debuted his daytime talk show also in September 2012.)
 On November 8, 2011, Twentieth announced that 11 of Tribune Broadcasting's stations picked up the show, with WPIX/New York City using the show to replace Anderson, which it lost to Fox-owned WNYW in 2012 due to the lackluster performance and timeslot WPIX had with the program.
 On November 17, 2011, Lake's show was cleared in over 50% of the United States, with most of the major market commitments coming from Fox (including its co-owned KTTV/Los Angeles and WFLD/Chicago), Local TV and Sinclair stations.
 By December 2011, Twentieth reported that the show had been cleared in over 80% of the country with more broadcasters (including Journal Communications and Hearst Television) adding the program to their outlets.
 By January 2012, the show had been cleared in over 90% of the country.
 Lake cited her performance on Dancing with the Stars as the reason behind the interest in her show.

 On February 4, 2013, it was announced that The Ricki Lake Show would not return for a second season due to low ratings, with the series averaging only 926,000 viewers.
 Despite not being renewed for another season, The Ricki Lake Show continued production until March 21, 2013 and reruns aired throughout the summer.
 The series aired for the final time on September 6, 2013.